DataDog/documentation/content/en/serverless/installation/_index.md

 ## Quick start

 If you are new to Datadog, [sign up for a Datadog account][1], then follow the Datadog Agent installation instructions for [AWS Lambda][2] to instrument your Lambda function for a quick start with Datadog.
-Completing the steps will configure your Lambda functions to send real-time metrics, logs, and traces to Datadog.
+Completing the steps configures your Lambda functions to send real-time metrics, logs, and traces to Datadog.

 The quick start process configures your Lambda functions on the fly.
 To instrument Lambda functions permanently, see the detailed installation instructions in the next section.